 The members appoint the Trustees at the Annual General Meetings.
 The Trustees can appoint additional Trustees between AGMs, subject to confirmation at the following AGM.
 Trustees serve for three years but are eligible for re-election.

 The Trustees are obliged to prepare annual reports and accounts showing the results of their stewardship of CHESS.
 These are considered by the members at the annual general meetings.

 CHESS currently has an Executive team consisting of the Chair, the Chief Executive Officer. the Operations Manager and the Finance Officer.
 The Chief Executive Officer is the vital link between the Trustees and CHESS’s day-to-day operations.

 Social accounting is about recording the social value of an organisation which provides a framework to plan and manage future developments.
 It’s focus is on proving, improving and accounting for an organisation value to its beneficiaries, and those that are stakeholders to organisation.

 It demonstrates transparency, a willingness to improve by the organisation, and includes stakeholders who can raise awareness and allow them to feedback into how the organisation could improve its service for the mission that it is seeking to achieve.

 Social accounting shows the value given back to the community in both financial and non-financial benefits that the organisation provides.

 Find out more about Social Accounting click here

-If you would like to read our latest Annual Report please click here
+If you would like to read our Annual Report please click on the links below